gmum/toolkit/vanilla_pytorch_project_template/README.md

 First, this template includes a quality, minimal, and generic trainer ``bin/train.py`` that has:

-* Command line interface
-* Training loop
+* Training loop (generic training script, checkpointing, callbacks, etc.)
-* Checkpointing
-* Easy parsing config using Google's gin
+* Config handling using Google's gin
 * Saving logs and other auxiliary files automagically
-* Callbacks
-* Easily swappable and configurable models

 We also include:

-* An exemplary experiment in `experiments/tune_lr` that showcases the above trainer, as well as presents clean design for separating training and experiment logics.
+* An example experiment in `experiments/tune_lr`

-* Environment setup
+* Environment configuration

 ## Command line interface